dvirharazi/DataScienceMovies/README.md

 # Data Science - Movie project

 ## Main Purpose
-We have had movies for over 60 years, but is there a connection between the success of the film and its characteristics?
+We have had movies for over 60 years, but is there a connection between the success of the film and its cast features?
 This is the question we will explore in this project.
 ## Research Question
 Is it possible to predict whether a film will succeed according to the movie cast features?